-5 INDEPENDENT STUDIES AND WORKING PAPER OPTION FOR STUDENT RESEARCH
+5 INDEPENDENT STUDIES AND WORKING PAPER OPTION FOR STUDENT RESEARCH and with the goal of publishing a working paper on the Heinz College website jointly with the faculty member.

 The MSPPM program does not have a thesis option for students interested in doing research.
 Instead of a thesis, the program requires the Systems Synthesis group project as the appropriate capstone experience for professional master's degree students.
 All MSPPM students must complete a Systems Synthesis project without exception.